Stowt Staff in real terrain

-A single staff plants decisively and supports lateral loads when the ground tilts or slips.
-Stability first, fewer moving parts, and a natural stance for river crossings, scree, and steep descents.
+A staff plants decisively and supports lateral loads when the ground tilts, slips, or gives way.
+One point of contact you can commit your weight to — fewer moving parts, a natural stance, and stability when it matters most.

 • Confidence in one hand — the other stays free for tasks.